-North Korea vows strikes on US as Trump warns of 'fire and fury'
+Tillerson allays fears after Trump's N. Korea 'fire and fury' threat

-(CNN)North Korea has threatened preemptive military strikes against the US, as President Donald Trump vowed to unleash "fire and fury" on Pyongyang if its aggression continued.

-State-run media threatened a missile strike on the US Pacific territory of Guam and said North Korea would "turn the US mainland into the theater of a nuclear war" at any sign of an impending American attack.

-It marked a dramatic escalation in rhetoric between Washington and Pyongyang, as the Trump administration sends mixed messages on how it plans to contain the growing threat from North Korea.

-North Korea's threat came after Trump's extraordinary remarks at his New Jersey resort of Bedminster Tuesday.
 "North Korea best not make any more threats to the United States.
-They will be met with fire and fury like the world has never seen," he said.
+They will be met with fire and fury like the world has never seen," Trump said on Tuesday at his golf resort in Bedminster, New Jersey.

--- North Korea announced its plans to strike areas around Guam with medium-to-long-range strategic ballistic rockets in a report by state-run KCNA on Wednesday.
-It cited a military statement made a day earlier, before Trump's remarks.

--- The Guam plan was in response to the US flying two B-1B bombers from the Pacific island over the Korean peninsula on Monday.
-The bombers were joined by Japanese and South Korean aircraft.
+Hours after Trump spoke, and apparently in response to military exercises by the US earlier in the week, Pyonyang warned that it would carry out preemptive military strikes against the US, including the Pacific territory of Guam.

+In a report on state-run media, North Korea said it would "turn the US mainland into the theater of a nuclear war" at the first sign of an impending American attack.

-The KCNA report said that a strike on Guam would be aimed at containing US military bases on the Pacific island.
+KCNA, North Korea's state media, said that a strike on Guam would be aimed at the US military bases on the Pacific island.

 Guam's governor, Eddie Baza Calvo, released a video address Wednesday, reassuring the island's residents that there was no escalated threat.
 Guam's Homeland Security Advisor George Charfauros told CNN that he remains confident of the island's defenses.